(PLEASE VIEW THE BOTTOM OF THIS PAGE TO READ ABOUT WHAT WE GOT UP TO AT OUR LAST WORKING WEEKEND IN OCTOBER 2020).

-We usually organise 3 Working Weekends a year - March, June and October.
-Working weekends start on a Friday evening from 17.00 onwards in the "snug" at the Mill.
-Directions can be found on this site.
+We usually organise three Working Weekends a year - March, June and October.
+They start on a Friday evening from 17.00 and finish on a Sunday afternoon.

 There is transport available for those travelling from London and leaves from outside the main gate of the William Ellis School at 18.30 on the Friday.
-Volunteers preferring not to rendezvous at WES for a 1830 prompt departure may elect to be picked up (and dropped back) from the following train or tube stations at the corresponding times
+Volunteers preferring not to rendezvous at WES for a 18.30 prompt departure may elect to be picked up (and dropped back) from a pre-arranged train or tube station on route.

-Please inform the warden of the Mill that you wish to attend the weekend AND travel from London by the London transport, indicating pick up point.
-Other pick up/drop back points are negotiable with David.
-It is also necessary to exchange contact mobile phone numbers with the driver – David Mayes – for updates on the evening of travel etc.
+Please inform The Warden of the Mill if you wish to attend the weekend AND travel from London by the London transport, stating your preferred pick up point.
+It is also necessary to exchange contact mobile phone numbers with the drivers for updates on the evening of travel etc.

-"KIT LIST" Please bring old 'scruff' gear for working in and robust footwear - welly boots can be borrowed from the shed on site; a change of clothes for the evenings; sleeping wear, towel wash bag etc; a sleeping bag and a pillowcase.
+Please bring old 'scruff' gear for working in and robust footwear - welly boots can be borrowed from the shed on site; a change of clothes for the evenings; sleeping wear, towel wash bag etc; a sleeping bag and a pillowcase.
 (A bottle or two of your favourite tipple would also be appreciated!)

 It is always hoped that the weather will be kind to us on these weekends as a lot of the chores are outside.
 There are always inside jobs on the list.
 Indeed no job or contribution is too small.